Model Theory of R-trees: Models of rbRTr : Examples

+There are versions of this definition that allow, for example, a different choice of base point in each factor.
+Keeping the same base point is sufficient for our discussion.

 \begin{example} An asymptotic cone $\mathrm{Con}_{U, (\nu_m)}(G)$ of a finitely generated group is defined to be the asymptotic cone of its Cayley graph with base point $e$ and some designated word metric on $G$.
-It is a fact that any asymptotic cone of a hyperbolic group is an $\R$-tree and is homogeneous (see \cite{DW} or \cite{D}).
+It is a fact that any asymptotic cone of a hyperbolic group is an $\R$-tree and is homogeneous (see van den Dries and Wilkie \cite{DW} or Drutu \cite{D}).
 In fact, in the case of a non-elementary hyperbolic group, all asymptotic cones are homogeneous with $2^\omega$ branches at every point (see \cite[Proposition 3.A.7]{D}) and are thus are isometric to $A_{2^\omega}$ from Example \ref{universalrtrees}.
-The next result gives a proof of this fact. \end{example}
+A proof of this fact is given below (Lemma \ref{L: hyperbolic group gives R-tree}). \end{example}